 Street Outreach, This small staff provides street-level outreach, dedicated in-reach to other homeless services shelters and day programs, and rapid permanent housing placement with 9 months of follow-up intensive case management services.

-Royal Palm, located in Portland’s Old Town district, provides supportive housing for 50 adult men and women who are disabled by a serious mental-health issue and are experiencing homelessness.
-Includes a drop-in center (open daily from 9 a.m. to 9 p.m.), 24/7 on-site staffing, meals, medical services, case management, a rich variety of group treatment services, and medication support.
+Royal Palm, located in Portland’s Old Town district, provides supportive transitional housing for 50 adult men and women who are disabled by a serious mental-health issue and are experiencing homelessness.
+The site prepares adults for independent housing and includes a wellness center by referral (open daily from 9 a.m. to 9 p.m.), 24/7 on-site staffing, medical services, case management, a rich variety of group treatment services, medication support, medical services with Registered Nurse (RN) support and Licensed Medical Professional (LMP) support .

 Prescott Terrace, located in NE Portland, provides 50 units of permanent supportive housing with 24/7 on-site staffing for homeless individuals and those coming out of state hospitals.
 Services include case management, psychiatric medical treatment, individual skills training, and a rich variety of treatment groups.